ViniciusPaldes/ViniciusPaldes/README.md

 ## Hi there, I'm Vinícius Paldês

-- 👨‍💻 I'm currently working at Standard AI.
+- 👨‍💻 I'm currently looking for a new Job

 ### Find me around the web 🌎: